celery_config.py

 raise exc

-Diagnostic Observability & Root-Cause Analysis
+Diagnostic Observability and Root-Cause Analysis

 Silent invalidation failures typically manifest as stale reads or queue backlogs.
 Root-cause analysis requires correlating Celery worker telemetry with Redis broker metrics.